Belmont-Paul Women's Equality National Monument

 About

-The Belmont-Paul Women's Equality National Monument is a historic house and museum of the U.S. women's suffrage and equal rights movements located in the Capitol Hill neighborhood of Washington, D.C..
-The monument is named after suffragists and National Woman's Party leaders Alva Belmont and Alice Paul.
-Since 1929 the house has served as headquarters of the National Woman's Party, a key political organization in the fight for women's suffrage.
+The Belmont-Paul Women's Equality National Monument is a historic house and museum of the U.S. women's suffrage and equal rights movements located in the Capitol Hill neighborhood of Washington, D.C., in the United States.
+Since 1929, it has served as headquarters of the National Woman's Party, a key political organization in the fight for women's suffrage.
+It was added to the National Register of Historic Places in 1972, designated a National Historic Landmark in 1974.

 MoreLess